kartoza/sawps/docs/src/administrator/guide/manage-lookup-tables.md

 On the popup that opens you will be able to edit the record within the lookup table.

+The `Sort id` field is used to specify the order in which the records appear in the various dropdown menus.
+If you do not have a preferred order for the records you can leave the field blank (this will automatically sort the records in ascending alphabetical order) but if you would like a specific order you must specify a numeric value in the field (e.g. High would be 1, medium would be 2, and low would be 3).

 ![Manage Lookup Tables 2](./img/manage-lookup-tables-2.png)

 Once you have made your changes you can click on 1️⃣ the `Save` button.